How To Watch Netflix In 4K Ultra HD

 TV or TV streaming device

-2. On the Netflix home screen, go left to open the menu.
+On the Netflix home screen, press the back button

-3. At the bottom, select Get Help > Check your Network.
+If the menu is on the left: At the bottom, select Get Help, then Check your Network.

 Make sure the speed shown on your device is at or above Netflix's internet speed recommendations for the resolution you'd like.